tchaudhry91/tux-sudo-blog/tux-sudo/content/posts/production-grade-svc-3.md

 categories: ["Development"]
 ---

-Note : This is part two of a series of posts describing how to write "Production Grade Webservice in Go".
+Note : This is part three of a series of posts describing how to write "Production Grade Webservice in Go".
 Here's [Part - 1, The Service ](/posts/production-grade-svc-1/) and [Part - 2 The Store ](/posts/production-grade-svc-2) if you haven't read those.

 We've reached a point where we have properly laid out the business logic and the storage implementation for our service.
 Now, we're going to move on and talk about **transports**.
 As the name suggests, a transport is essentially transporting data over the network in a pre-defined format.
 JSON over HTTP is one such transport. gRPC is another.
 We're going to start with JSON over HTTP simply because of how popular it is.
 I may write a separate post that adds a gRPC transport to this very service later, but for now, HTTP-JSON.